usnistgov/privacy_collaborative_research_cycle/new_index.md

 </p>

+This page was updated 14 FEB 2023.

-The CRC is a program run by the[ NIST Privacy Engineering Program](https://www.nist.gov/itl/applied-cybersecurity/privacy-engineering) and designed to spur research, innovation, and understanding of data deidentification techniques.
+The CRC is a program run by the [NIST Privacy Engineering Program](https://www.nist.gov/itl/applied-cybersecurity/privacy-engineering) and designed to spur research, innovation, and understanding of data deidentification techniques.

 Have questions?
 Please contact NIST scientist [Gary Howarth](mailto:gary.howarth@nist.gov?subject=[CRC]) or crowd-source them by [joining the CRC list-serv.](http://CRC+subscribe@list.nist.gov?subject=subscribe)